 American lifestyle and taste buds have been changed and dictated by food corporations, switching from high-quality homemade meals to more convenient, cheaper processed food alternatives.

-Americans are bombarded with advertising and would consume whatever food corporations put in front of them: inexpensive, big portion, and convenient foods.
+Americans are bombarded with advertising and would consume whatever food corporations put in front of them: inexpensive, big portions, and convenient foods.
 However, these foods come with hidden toxins, GMOs, salt, sugar, chemicals, trans fats and preservatives for longer shelf life, and cheap fillers or lower-quality raw materials.
-For examples, more sugar is added to processed food because sugar is addicted and would make people crave more food and larger portion.
-The super-size fast food is invented by American food corporations.
+For example, more sugar is added to processed food because sugar is addictive, and would make people crave for more food and larger portions.
+The super-sized fast food was invented by American food corporations.
 A single serving at some restaurants in America would feed a family of four in Europe.
-Finally, raw food materials are imported from China because they are less expensive, but the Chinese food supply is contaminated with toxins and pesticides.
-In short, American food corporations no longer produce the same high-quality food as they used to do in the good-old days, but now have turned into scientific laboratories to engineer food recipes that would generate maximum profits, and those foods are not necessary healthy or good for consumers.
+Finally, raw food materials are imported from China because they are less expensive, but the Chinese food supply tends to be contaminated with toxins and pesticides.
+In short, American food corporations no longer produce the same high-quality food they used to do in the good old days.
+They have now turned into scientific laboratories to engineer food recipes that would generate maximum profit, and those foods are not necessary healthy or good for consumers.
 Therefore, Americans have become what they eat: fat and sick.
 Why Americans Are Fat and Sick became the title of Ahbonbon’s fourth book.

 Don’t Miss the Morning Coffee and Bakery!

-It is not what you eat but what is hidden inside the foods counts!
+What counts is not what you eat but what is hidden inside the food!

-Beware of “0% Trans Fats” label that disguised the trans fats found in non-dairy creamer, coffee mate, packaged hot chocolate and drink, and donuts and muffins.
+Beware of the “0% Trans Fats” label that disguises the trans fats found in non-dairy creamer, packaged hot chocolate and drinks, donuts and muffins.

-Learn to identify the hidden toxins associated with foods and raw ingredients, then you will be in charge of your health, youthful life, and fitness.
+Learn to identify the hidden toxins associated with foods and raw ingredients.
+Only then you will be in charge of your health, youthful life, and fitness.